The Witch-Cult in Western Europe: Reception

-Modern scholars of the history of witchcraft agree that it is very unlikely that such a witch-cult really existed, or that this cult or religion came to an end because the Christian church wanted to eradicate the followers of a pagan tradition.
-One of these modern critics, social anthropologist Alan Macfarlane, criticized Murray's work in his book Witchcraft Prosecutions in Essex, 1500-1600: A Sociological Analysis.
-He says that his main criticism on Murray's work is that she erroneously jumbled together all sorts of European folklore out of context.
-He argued that she had taken the things that people believed as factual evidence.
+Modern scholars of the history of witchcraft agree that it is very unlikely that such a witch-cult really existed, or that this cult or religion came to an end in the seventeenth century because of Christian persecutions.
+One of these modern critics, social anthropologist Alan Macfarlane, criticized Murray in his book Witchcraft Prosecutions in Essex, 1500-1600: A Sociological Analysis.
+He maintains that Murray erroneously jumbled together all sorts of European folklore out of context, and had credulously believed the witch confessions.
 From his own research on witchcraft in Essex, Macfarlane found no traces of a Sabbath, Coven or the demonic pact, except perhaps in the witch trials of 1645, nor of any pagan underground cult or any group calling themselves witches.
 Likewise Keith Thomas criticises Murray for her selective use of evidence and 'the deficiencies of her historical method'.

-A few scholars, however, argued that despite the exaggerated claims Murray made, there could be some truth in her hypothesis.
-Arno Rune Berg noted in his 1947 book Witches, Demons and Fertility a number of "ordinary" elements that were cited in descriptions of the witches' Sabbath.
-This could be an indication there had actually been meetings, which would have transformed into phantasmagoria later, under the influence of the imagination.

-Though most late 20th and early 21st century historians have been critical of Murray's ideas and methods, a few credit her hypothesis with at least a bit of underlying truth.
-Emmanuel Le Roy Ladurie, for example, argued that while most of Murray's arguments were "near nonsense", he also pointed to Carlo Ginzburg's discovery in the 1960s of the Italian benandanti, folk magicians who practiced anti-witchcraft magic and were themselves put on trial for witchcraft, as evidence that in at least some cases, the accusations of the witch trial organizers were not based entirely on panicked fantasy.
-Ginzburg himself distanced himself from Murray's hypothesis, though he also argued that the benandanti were a continuation of a pre-Christian shamanic tradition, an assertion which has itself been criticized by other scholars as lacking solid evidence.
+A few scholars, however, argued that despite Murray's exaggerated claims, there could be some truth in her hypothesis.
+Arno Rune Berg noted in his 1947 book Witches, Demons and Fertility a number of "ordinary" elements in descriptions of the witches' Sabbath.
+This could be evidence of actual meetings, later transformed into imaginative phantasmagoria.
+Emmanuel Le Roy Ladurie dismissed most of Murray's arguments as "near nonsense", but he also pointed to Carlo Ginzburg's discovery in the 1960s of the Italian benandanti, folk magicians who practiced anti-witchcraft magic and were themselves put on trial for witchcraft, as evidence that some accusations of witchcraft were not based entirely on panicked fantasy.
+Ginzburg distanced himself from Murray, though he also argued that the benandanti were a continuation of a pre-Christian shamanic tradition, an assertion doubted by other scholars.